trevormh/OpenPaymentSearch/README.md

 - MySQL (tested with V8.0.21)
 - Composer

 Note: This was tested with the php.ini memory_limit set to 1024M.
-Although Laravel specifies a minimum PHP versioun of 7.2.5, PHP version 7.4.8 was used to create this application.
+Although Laravel specifies a minimum PHP version of 7.2.5, PHP version 7.4.8 was used to create this application.
 Development was done on MacOS and has not been tested with Windows or Linux.
 ___

 # Installation and Use